Project Length Custom Length

 TROY OUNCE

 This unit of weight is traditionally used for gemstones and precious metals with 1 troy oz = 1.097 oz.
 The ounce contains 20 Pennyweights each of 24 grains.
-The name is derived form Troyes, France where the system was used prior to its introduction to England in the 15th century.
+The name is derived form Troyes, France where the system was used prior to its introduction to Medieval England in the 15th century.
 The conversion to metric for precious metals is largely complete.

 TUMBLING